 Tender and savory lean meat.
 Good for a wide range of dishes including steak and roast beef.

-12. Gooseneck Round
+12. Outside Round

 13. Top Round

-Although this cut is a lcan portion with low fat content and somewhat grainy, it is nonetheless tender.
-Boasting the delicious taste true to good meat, top round is great for
+Although this cut is a single can portion with low fat content, it still remains very tender.
+Boasting the delicious taste true to good meat, top round is great for steaks or roast beef and ideal for Japanese BBQ or using in stews.

 14. Knuckle